 Here at the gorge the tramper can be driven to the base of the Whitelady Waterfall and back up again, and can also be driven along the railway path to the bird hide.
 To cover both routes, with time to admire the views, usually takes 1-1.5 hours.

 Who can use it?

 The tramper can be used by anyone who struggles with walking, and who can use handlebar steering and controls (a short introductory session will be given before use).
-You don’t have to be registered disabled or have a Blue Badge to use it; it can simply be that your difficulties are caused by age or a permanent or temporary condition.
+You don’t have to be registered disabled or have a Blue Badge to use it; it can simply be that your difficulties are caused by a permanent or temporary condition.